-First Geneva Convention – Established guidelines for the treatment of battle wounded soldiers, adopted in Geneva.
+First Geneva Convention—Establishes guidelines for the treatment of battle-wounded soldiers.

-St. Petersburg Conference—A declaration renouncing the use of certain explosives projectiles in war.
+St. Petersburg Conference—A declaration renounces the use of certain explosives projectiles in war.

-An International Peace Conference is held at The Hague which gives birth to: Regulation concerning the Laws and Customs of War on Land, The Adaptation to Maritime Warfare of the Principles of the Geneva Convention of 1864, The Prohibition for five years of launching projectiles and explosives from balloons , Limits on the use of asphyxiating gases, and Limits on the use of expanding bullets.
+An International Peace Conference is held at the Hague, which gives birth to regulations concerning the laws and customs of war on land; the adaptation to maritime warfare of the principles of the Geneva Convention of 1864; the prohibition for five years of launching projectiles and explosives from balloons; limits on the use of asphyxiating gases; and limits on the use of expanding bullets.

 The Antarctic Treaty internationalized and demilitarized the Antarctic Continent and provided for its cooperative exploration and future use.